One of the worst things that can happen to you as a website owner is to break the law.

 WordPress Legal Pages

-If the idea of manually creating legal pages for your site seems too time-consuming for you, then consider installing WordPress Legal Pages …
+If the idea of manually setting up legal pages for your site seems too time-consuming for you, then consider choosing WP Legal Pages instead …

-This is not a free plugin, but it’s a reasonably low-priced and well-supported premium WordPress plugin that will simplify the job of creating and implementing legal pages on your site and save you many headaches.
+The WP Legal Pages plugin is not free, but it’s a very low-priced and well-supported premium WordPress plugin that will make the task of creating and implementing legal pages on your WordPress site a lot easier and save you time.

-Some of the benefits of using WordPress Legal Pages are:
+Some of the benefits of using the WP Legal Pages are:

-- Built-in Templates – Over 20 built-in legal page templates created by a team of professional lawyers.
+- Built-in Templates – Over 20 built-in legal page templates created by professional lawyers.

-- Very Quick And Easy To Use – You can set up most of your basic legal pages in around 3 minutes with a few clicks of the mouse.
+- Very Quick And Easy To Use – You can set up most of the basic legal pages you will need in around 3 minutes with just a few mouse clicks.

-- Customizable Pages – The plugin includes customizable and completely editable legal form templates (e.g. Terms Of Service, Disclaimer, Privacy Policy, Earnings Disclaimer and more!)
+- Customizable Pages – The plugin includes customizable and completely editable legal form templates (e.g. Terms of Use, Disclaimer, Earnings Disclaimer, Privacy Policy and more!)

-- Editable Pages – WordPress content editor lets you edit legal pages just like any other page on your website.
+- Editable Pages – Content editor lets you edit legal pages like any WP page.

-- Custom Shortcodes Integration – Add shortcodes to any of your website or blog pages and the information is then automatically inserted into your pages when you publish.
+- Shortcodes – Add shortcodes to your pages and the information is then automatically inserted into your content when published.

 - Exclude pages.
-The plugin lets you exclude pages from menus with a simple check box and delete and manage these like any WordPress page.
+The plugin lets you exclude pages from menus with a simple check box and delete and manage these like any page on your site.

-After installing WordPress Legal Pages, a menu item will display inside your navigation section …
+When you install WordPress Legal Pages, a menu item will be added to your WordPress dashboard menu …

-You can easily create legal pages for different online uses, such as business websites, affiliate sites, Amazon sites, etc …
+The plugin gives you the option to create legal pages for different online uses, such as business websites, review websites, Amazon sites, etc …

 Legal page templates include: